-- Member of the Audit and Compliance Committee - Member of the Property, People and Customer Committee - Member of the Infrastructure Committee
+Member of the Property, People and Customer Committee Member of the Infrastructure Committee

-Kate McCawe
+Kate McCawe, B.Com., CFA

-B.Com, CFA Alternate Director
+Alternate Director

 Kate was appointed as an alternate director to Alan Wu on 23 February 2022.
-Kate is an Associate Director at Igneo Infrastructure Partners since December 2015.
-Kate previously held positions at Commonwealth Bank of Australia, Equities Research and KPMG.
+Kate is an Associate Director at Igneo Infrastructure Partners and joined in December 2015.
+Kate previously held positions at Commonwealth Bank of Australia, CLSA and KPMG.

-Kate currently serves as an alternate Director at Brisbane Airport Corporation.
+Kate currently serves as a Director at Quantem and International Parking Group and an alternate director at Brisbane Airport Corporation.

-Kent Ian Robbins
+Kent Robbins, B.Bus.
+(Property), AAPI, GAICD

-B.Bus (Property), AAPI, GAICD Alternate Director
+Alternate Director

 Kent was appointed as an alternate director to John Ward in March 2011, Jane Yuile in August 2016 and Michael Gorman in February 2018.
-Kent is the Head of Property and Infrastructure for UniSuper which is Australia's only industry super fund dedicated to the higher education and research professionals.
-UniSuper has over 450,000 members and has over \$80B in funds under management.
-Kent has nearly 30 years' experience in the finance industry, predominantly in superannuation funds management.
-Kent joined UniSuper in November 2009, and is responsible for the Fund's Property, infrastructure and Private Equity portfolios.
+Kent is the Head of Property for UniSuper which is Australia's only industry super fund dedicated to the higher education and research professionals.
+UniSuper has over 600,000 members and has over \$120B in funds under management.
+Kent has in excess of 30 years' experience in the finance industry, predominantly in superannuation funds management.
+Kent joined UniSuper in November 2009, and is responsible for the Fund's \$12.5B Property exposure.